Production/instruction for documentary film & Television

 In 2010 Badgley was hired by the Manhattan based production company SHARP Entertainment to produce episode concepts for a new series they were producing for A&E. While at SHARP, Badgley worked closely with the vice president in charge of production as well as the series show runner, eventually holding meetings with the companies president and corresponding directly with the network contact while developing a series for The Lifetime Chanel on behalf of the company.

-When the screening tour for the KARP documentary concluded with a sold out screening at Hollywood's Cinefamily theater on Melrose, Badgley was hired to direct his first paid feature documentary film for the LA based entertainment companies IHEARTCOMIX and Media Contender.
+When the screening tour for the KARP documentary concluded with a sold out screening at Hollywood's Cinefamily theater on Melrose, Badgley was hired to direct his first paid feature documentary film produced in cooperation with Starcleaner Records based in Brooklyn, NY.

 Photo Credit: Nicole Barton